SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Abstract

 \section{Abstract}

 We propose an $S_{4}$ flavor model based on supersymmetric (SUSY) SU(5) GUT.
 The first and third generations of \textbf{10} dimensional representations in SU(5) are all assigned to be $1_{1}$ of $S_{4}$.
 The second generation of \textbf{10} is to be $1_{2}$ of $S_{4}$.
-Right-handed neutrinos of singlet \textbf{1} in SU(5) and three generations of $\bar{\textbf{5}}$ in SU(5) are all assigned to be $3_{1}$ of $S_{4}$.
-The VEVs of two sets of flavon fields are allowed a moderate hierarchy in the model, that is $\langle\Phi^{\nu}\rangle \sim \lambda_{c}\langle\Phi^{e}\rangle$.
-The light neutrino masses are generated only through type-I seesaw mechanism, and the Tri-Bimaximal (TBM) mixing can be produced at leading order (LO) and still exactly holds at next to next to leading order (NNLO) in neutrino sector.
-Charged fermion mass hierarchies are controlled by spontaneously broken of the flavor symmetry.
-The correct quark mixing matrix $V_{CKM}$ can also be realised in the model.
-Due to the same set of GUT operators, the mass matrix of charged leptons is similar with that of down-type quarks regardless of different group-theoretical Clebsch-Gordan coefficients and transposed relations.
-The masses imply the bottom-tau unification $m_{\tau}=m_{b}$ and the popular Georgi-Jarlskog relation $m_{\mu}=3m_{s}$ as well as a new mass relation $m_{e}=\frac{8}{27}m_{d}$ which arises from the contributions of the adjoint field $H_{24}$.
-The novel CG factors guarantee the GUT relation between the mixing angle $\theta^{e}_{12}$ and mass ratio $m_{e}/m_{\mu}$ leads to a sizable mixing angle $\theta^{e}_{12} \sim \theta_{c}$.
-The resulting CKM-like mixing matrix of charged leptons would modify the vanishing $\theta^{\nu}_{13}$ in TBM mixing to a large $\theta^{PMNS}_{13}\simeq\theta_{c}/\sqrt{2}$, in excellent agreement with experimental results.
+Right-handed neutrinos of singlet \textbf{1} and three generations of $\bar{\textbf{5}}$ are all assigned to be $3_{1}$ of $S_{4}$.
+The VEVs of two sets of flavon fields are allowed a moderate hierarchy, that is $\langle\Phi^{\nu}\rangle \sim \lambda_{c}\langle\Phi^{e}\rangle$.
+Tri-Bimaximal (TBM) mixing can be produced at both leading order (LO) and next to next to leading order (NNLO) in neutrino sector.
+All the masses of up-type quarks are obtained at LO.
+We also get the bottom-tau unification $m_{\tau}=m_{b}$ and the popular Georgi-Jarlskog relation $m_{\mu}=3m_{s}$ as well as a new mass relation $m_{e}=\frac{8}{27}m_{d}$ in which the novel Clebsch-Gordan (CG) factor arises from the adjoint field $H_{24}$.
+The GUT relation leads to a sizable mixing angle $\theta^{e}_{12} \sim \theta_{c}$ and the correct quark mixing matrix $V_{CKM}$ can also be realised in the model.
+The resulting CKM-like mixing matrix of charged leptons modifies the vanishing $\theta^{\nu}_{13}$ in TBM mixing to a large $\theta^{PMNS}_{13}\simeq\theta_{c}/\sqrt{2}$, in excellent agreement with experimental results.
+A Dirac CP violation phase $\phi_{12}\simeq\pm\pi/2$ is required to make the deviation from $\theta^{\nu}_{12}$ small.
 We also present some phenomenological numerical results predicted by the model.